Wokarol/GameSystemsLocator/README.md

 This method will get the current system even including the overrides, if no instance is present, it will attempt to return the null object.

+You can also use ` GetWhenReady ` which accepts a callback which is called either immediately or when a system is added (Null Objects do not count).
+Ensure the object lives long enough to see the systems getting ready.
+Otherwise it might leave a dangling class reference in delegate.

 ### Overrides
 Game Systems can be overwritten, for that attach ` SystemOverrider ` component to the game object with game systems that should be used as children.
 Like shown on the example: